Review · Other Supplements

 - Skip if

-- You have a history of severe alcohol withdrawal symptoms (talk to a doctor first)
+- You have a history of severe alcohol withdrawal symptoms (seek medical help)

 - Evidence file